Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iv)any other relevant matters.

-(3)The preceding paragraph applies to the case where it has been decided to discontinue an investigation (excluding the case where it has been decided to discontinue an investigation pursuant to the provisions of the second sentence of paragraph (8) of Article 8 of the Act).
-In this case, the term “the facts found through the investigation and the conclusion derived therefrom” in the preceding paragraph is deemed to be replaced with “the facts found before the investigation was discontinued and the reason for discontinuance of the investigation”.
+(3)The preceding paragraph applies mutatis mutandis when it has been decided to discontinue an investigation (excluding when it has been decided to discontinue an investigation pursuant to the provisions of the second sentence of paragraph (8) of Article 8 of the Act).
+In this case, the term “the facts found through the investigation and the conclusion derived therefrom” in the preceding paragraph is deemed to be replaced with “the facts found by the time of discontinuance of the investigation and the reason for discontinuance of the investigation”.

 (Period of provisional measure)